defi-wonderland/prophet-modules/docs/src/content/modules/response/bonded_response_module.md

 ## 3. Key Mechanisms & Concepts

-- Early finalization: It is possible for pre-dispute modules to atomically calculate the correct response on-chain, decide on the result of a dispute and finalize the request before its deadline.
+- **Early finalization**: It is possible for pre-dispute modules to atomically calculate the correct response on-chain, decide on the result of a dispute and finalize the request before its deadline.

-- Dispute window: Prevents proposers from submitting a response 1 block before the deadline and finalizing it in the next block, leaving disputers no time to dispute the response.
+- **Dispute window**: Prevents proposers from submitting a response 1 block before the deadline and finalizing it in the next block, leaving disputers no time to dispute the response.

-## 4. Gotchas

-- In case of no valid responses, a request can be finalized after the deadline and the requester will get back their tokens.
-- Users cannot propose a response after the deadline for a request.
-- Users cannot propose a response if an undisputed response has already been proposed.